Affluent11/alx-higher_level_programming/README.md

-This is a readme that contains all the 0x01-python-if_else_loops_functions programs
+This is a file that contains 0x05-python-exceptions